 3.3.
 Soil Available Phosphorus and Potassium

 Additionally, humic acid application prominently increased available P in soil (Figure 3a).
 Application of humic acid at 3 g kg⁻¹ exhibited the greatest available P in soil, corresponding to 58% increase over the control; however, it was not significantly different from that of 2 g kg⁻¹ rate.
 An increase in available P is associated with exchange of phosphate in soil colloid with carboxy and phenolic from humic acid, releasing it to soil solution (Yuan et al. 2023).
 Another possible mechanism is formation of stable organo-metal complex where carboxyl and phenolic in humic acid covalently bond Fe and Al from metal phosphate (FePO4 or AlPO4), releasing phosphate to soil solution (Jing et al., 2023).
-Humic acid also stimulates phosphatase enzyme to breakdown organic into inorganic P. Study by Israa et al. (2024) confirmed that humic acid extracted from wheat straw, alfalfa leaves, goat waste and poultry waste increased activities of phosphatase enzyme.
+Humic acid also stimulates phosphatase enzyme to breakdown organic into inorganic P. Humic acid extracted from wheat straw, alfalfa leaves, goat waste and poultry waste increased activities of phosphatase enzyme and increases the availability of P in the soil (Israa et al. 2024; Haque et al. 2018).
 Result of this study is in-line with that reported by Li et al. (2019) where humic application increased available P by 14.3%.

 Note: Values represented by bars sharing the same letter are not significantly different